-Any active Member of the Police and Fire Pension Fund who is not a retiree and who has not attained vested status under any other governmental retirement system shall be entitled to purchase time service credit for up to five years of full time employment as a Police Officer under the provisions of F.S.
+Any active Member of the Police and Fire Pension Fund who is not a retiree and who has not attained vested status under any other governmental retirement system shall be entitled to purchase time service credit for up to five years of full-time employment as a Police Officer under the provisions of F.S.
 Ch.
-943, or as a certified Fire Fighter under the provisions of F.S.
+943, or as a certified Firefighter under the provisions of F.S.
 Ch.
-633. Notwithstanding the preceding sentence, any active member of the Police and Fire Pension Fund who is not a retiree and seeks to purchase time service credit as a Police Officer under the provisions of F.S.
+633. Notwithstanding the preceding sentence, and consistent with the provisions of Section 112.65, Fla.
+Stat. prohibiting dual credit for the same service with different employers, any active member of the Police and Fire Pension Fund who is not a retiree and seeks to purchase time service credit as a Police Officer under the provisions of F.S.
 Ch.
-943, or as a certified Fire Fighter under the provisions of F.S.
+943, or as a certified Firefighter under the provisions of F.S.
 Ch.
-633, under this paragraph for service with another government in Duval County, shall be entitled to purchase up to 5 years of such time service credit provided such service has not been used for entitlement for benefits under any other pension system.
+633, under this paragraph for service with another government in Duval County, shall be entitled to purchase up to 5 years of such time service credit provided such service has not been used is not available for entitlement for benefits under any other pension system.
 To be entitled to pension credit, a Member shall make application to the Board at any time prior to retirement.
 Furthermore, the employee shall pay into the Pension Fund a sum equal to 20 percent of his or her current monthly salary multiplied by the number of months (60 months maximum) for which credit is being sought, on such terms as the Board shall determine.